 You will have the opportunity to learn the latest on food allergy from top researchers, scientists, and food allergy stakeholders.

-The full-day conference will be centred around a variety of topics on how to create a better future with food allergy, including sharing the latest in research from around the world beyond treatments and therapies.
+This full-day conference is centered around a variety of topics on how to create a better #FoodAllergyFuture.
 You’ll also have an opportunity to network with others impacted by food allergy and check out various exhibitors supporting the food allergy community.

 There will also be two half-day sessions for youth, led by food allergy educator, Kyle Dine.
 There will be one session for ages 7-11 and another for ages 12-17.